blancancabral/amejiarosario.github.io/source/_posts/2016-08-12-Getting-started-with-Node-js-modules-require-exports-imports-npm-and-beyond.md

 });
 {% endcodeblock %}

 As you can see, we imported the "fs" module into our program.
-It allows us to any function attached to it, like "readFile".
+It allows us to (Use?) any function attached to it, like "readFile".

 Require will look for files in the following order: